 5. Think twice before paying up

 Have you been diligent enough and made regular backups?
 Then wiping your system and restoring files is a preferable course of action to paying the ransom.
 Cybercriminals are not in any way, shape, or form obligated to give you the decryption key anyway.
 Besides, there are ransomware decryption tools you can try first, with paying the ransom being the absolute last resort.
+At the same time make sure you have cyber security attack insurance in place.

 6. Actively work on protecting your data